-- An outbreak of yellow fever continues in Brazil, including states of Sao Paulo, Minas Gerais and Rio de Janeiro.
-Arrange yellow fever vaccinations before travelling to Brazil and bring your yellow fever certificate.
-Outbreaks of other endemic mosquito-borne illnesses are common.
+- There's an outbreak of yellow fever, including in Sao Paulo, Minas Gerais and Rio de Janeiro.
+Get vaccinated before you travel.
+Carry your yellow fever vaccination certificate with you.
+Outbreaks of other mosquito-borne illnesses are common.
 Protect yourself against mosquito bites.
 See

-- The incidence of violent crime, including muggings, armed robbery, kidnappings and sexual assault, is high.
+- The rate of violent crime, including muggings, armed robbery, kidnappings and sexual assault, is high.
 Thieves are often armed.
 Tourists are targeted, particularly around festival periods.
 See

 - Rio de Janeiro is a high risk area for tourist robberies.
 Thefts are common at tourist landmarks, such as the Christ the Redeemer statue, the Corcovado trail and Santa Teresa, and on public beaches, particularly Copacabana and Ipanema.
 See

 Safety and security

 - Avoid shanty towns (or 'favelas') in the big cities due to the very high threat of crime.
 If you are attacked or robbed, do not resist.
 See

 Entry and exit